jge162/SWE-Group-Project/README.md

-# CPSC 362 - Foundations in Software Engineering
+# CPSC 362 - Foundation in Software Engineering

 ## Link to website, [The Grocery Experience](https://362-group-project.vercel.app/)